 Lessons should be organized using little paper and lots of visual material such as PowerPoint and infographics.
 Outdoor activities have to be organized to diversify the learning environment.
 Obstacles Lack of structural and financial resources to implement properly the educational activities.
 Lack of interaction with the institutions to strength the link between educational programmes and employability.
 Educational programmes centred on the life experience of adult learners and creating specific plan suitable with their needs are needed.
 Behaviour- habits The trainers / staff working in adult education can support the wellbeing of the trainees through increased information and awareness.
-They should promote solidarity lifestyles and positive choices, supporting and nurturing human development and relationships.
+They should promote solidarity lifestyles and positive choices, supporting and nurturing human development and relationships. development and relationships.
 Include as much examples, tips and tricks where available.
+Include as much examples, tips and tricks where available.
+Include as much examples, tips and tricks where available.
 Especially instead of theory.
+Include as much examples, tips and tricks where available.
+Especially instead of theory.
 Flexibility - regarding methods, material and time.
-The planning of time should include possibility of late start, and also late finishing.
+Theplanning Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late finishing.
+There also should be some time for people that Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late finishing.
 There also should be some time for people that have troubles with understanding some topics.
+Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late finishing.
+There also should be some time for people that have troubles with understanding some topics.
+Engagement of all members of the process: trainer and Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late finishing.
+There also should be some time for people that have troubles with understanding some topics.
 Engagement of all members of the process: trainer and trainees.
+Thus, the techniques of motivating and how to draw Include as much examples, tips and tricks where available.
+Especially instead of theory.
+Flexibility - regarding methods, material and time.
+Theplanning of time should include possibility of late start, and also late finishing.
+There also should be some time for people that have troubles with understanding some topics.
+Engagement of all members of the process: trainer and trainees.
 Thus, the techniques of motivating and how to draw an attention should be included.
-Friendly" evaluation, without stressing the trainees.
-The tests and exams, in general, recalls the times of school and stresses caused by exams.